 Arterial Supply and Nerves of the Arm

 The brachial artery is the main artery of the arms.
 It is the continuation of the axillary artery from the region of the teres major muscle.
 The brachial artery maintains its medial position initially, around the proximal part of the arm; toward the distal part of the arm, the brachial artery moves toward the center, just before entering the cubital fossa and bifurcating.

 Profunda brachii artery is a branch of the brachial artery that supplies the posterior compartment of the arm.

 The four major nerves of the arm are the musculocutaneous nerve, the median nerve, the ulnar nerve and the radial nerve.

 Origin: brachial plexus

 Course: exits the axilla and enters the coracobrachialis muscle.
 Descends down diagonally between the Biceps brachii and brachialis and gives rise to motor branches to all the muscles of the anterior compartment of the arm.
-Upon reaching the tendon of the Biceps brachii, it enters the deep fascia and turns into lateral cutaneous nerve of the arm, which supplies the skin.
+Upon reaching the tendon of the Biceps brachii, it enters the deep fascia and turns into the lateral cutaneous nerve of the arm, which supplies the skin.

 Function: motor supply of all three muscles of the anterior compart of the arm and sensory innervation of the skin of the lateral forearm.

 Clinical correlates: musculocutaneous nerve compression or injury may occur due to entrapment between the structures such as biceps aponeurosis and brachialis fascia, upper brachial plexus palsy, fracture or surgery.
-As a result, clinically, there will be weakness in flexion and supination of the arm, as well as a reduction or absence of the biceps reflex.
+As a result, clinically, there will be a weakness in flexion and supination of the arm, as well as a reduction or absence of the biceps reflex.

 Origin: brachial plexus

 Course: exits axilla and enters the arm by traveling along the inferior margin of the teres major muscle.
 It descends along with the brachial artery, following the same route.
 It gives no significant branches in the upper arm.
 However, it does give an important branch to pronator teres in the forearm.